Koed00/django-whoshere/README.md

 #Django WhosHere
-A simple Django Admin plugin showing who's logged in and active on your site using the cache.
+A lightweight Django Admin plugin showing who's logged in and active on your site using the cache.
 Supports [GeoIP](https://docs.djangoproject.com/en/1.8/ref/contrib/gis/geoip/) and [user-agents](https://github.com/selwin/python-user-agents) .

 ##Requirements